 Difference Between Depression and Low Mood

 Depression is a very common mental disorder, also known as Major Depressive Disorder (MDD).
 Depression is different from ordinary depressive mood or low mood.
 The latter is a normal emotional state common to human beings.
 It usually refers to emotions such as negativity, sadness, and disappointment for a period of time.
 Having this emotional state doesn’t necessarily mean you have depression.
-Depressive mood usually does not last too long, does not impact one’s life and work, and the symptoms are not very severe.
-However, the symptoms and interference of depression are different.
+Depressive mood usually does not last too long, does not impact one’s life and work significantly, the symptoms are not very severe and it is usually triggered by specific life events.
+However, the symptoms, duration and interference of depression are different.

 - Feeling down (feeling sad, irritable, empty, etc.) most of the time almost every day for more than two consecutive weeks, and not interested in doing anything, even things that you liked before.